Harvard Jolly

 Harvard Jolly is a St. Petersburg, Florida based architectural firm known for its work on school, healthcare and public buildings.
 It was founded as a solo practice in 1938 by William B. Harvard Sr. With the addition of Blanchard E. Jolly as partner, the firm became Harvard Jolly in 1961.
 In the 1970s Enrique M. Marcet, R. John Clees, John Toppe, and William B. Harvard Jr. joined the firm, which became known as Harvard Jolly Clees Toppe Architecture for some time.
 Harvard Jolly has offices in St. Petersburg, West Palm Beach, Tampa, Sarasota, Jacksonville, Tallahassee, Orlando, and Ft.
 Myers.

 In 2012, Harvard Jolly was chosen along with Ikon 5 Architects of Princeton, New Jersey to design St. Petersburg College's College of Business building.
 In 2013 the firm was chosen to design a 111,000 square foot $60 million police headquarters building in St. Petersburg, Florida.

+In 2023, Harvard Jolly announced a partnership with Texas based architectural firm, PBK Architects.
+This merger meant that Harvard Jolly would operate under the Harvard Jolly | PBK name until April 2025, at which point all Harvard Jolly operations would transition to the PBK name.

 William B. Harvard Sr.

-William B. Harvard Sr. was born in Waldo, Florida after graduating from Sewanee Military Academy he attended the University of Cincinnati in the mid 1930s.
-He came home to Florida after his father's death during the Great Depression, originally apprenticing in Miami.
-Harvard set up his own practice after a commission brought him to St. Petersburg, Florida.
-Harvard Jolly is known for his modern architecture designs including the St. Petersburg Pier, bandshell in Williams Park, Hospitality House at Busch Gardens, and Pasadena Community Church.
+William B. Harvard Sr. was born in Waldo, Florida.
+After graduating from Sewanee Military Academy, he attended the University of Cincinnati in the mid-1930s.
+He returned to Florida after his father's death during the Great Depression, originally apprenticing in Miami.
+Harvard then set up his own practice after a commission brought him to St. Petersburg, Florida.
+Harvard is known for his modern architecture designs including the St. Petersburg Pier, bandshell in Williams Park, Hospitality House at Busch Gardens, and Pasadena Community Church.